How to use a LISTSERV (for list subscribers)

 set listname conceal

-Note that even though the option is set to "conceal," the list owner can still view all the names and e-mail addresses.
+Note: Even though the option is set to "conceal," the list owner can still view all the names and email addresses.

 Archived lists